-- The Francophone Community Grants Program is a two-stream, application-based funding program. - i.
-Funding provided under the Economic Development stream helps francophone entrepreneurs and businesses improve frontline services and better serve their French-speaking clients and partners. - ii.
+- As the province begins its economic recovery, the government is launching the 2020-21 edition of the Francophone Community Grants Program to support Ontario's francophone businesses and community organizations, as well as those that serve Frenchspeaking Ontarians. - The Francophone Community Grants Program is a two-stream, application-based funding program. - i.
+Funding provided under the Economic Development stream helps francophone entrepreneurs and businesses improve frontline services and better serve their French-speaking clients and partners.

+- ii.
 Under the Cultural and Community stream, the Program invests in local cultural and community initiatives, demonstrating the government's ongoing commitment to protecting and promoting the French language and culture. - The Program supports projects which strengthen the capacity of organizations to provide products and services in French, promote the recruitment and training of bilingual staff, or provide opportunities to celebrate and foster understanding of Ontario's Francophonie. - As was done last year, applications must be submitted through the Transfer Payment Ontario portal. - Applications are open from June 24 to August 5, 2020 and projects must be implemented between October 15, 2020 and March 31, 2021.

-3. June 22nd (Update) - Ontario Moving Toronto and Peel Region into Stage 2: Effective June 24th
+6. June 22nd (Update) - Ontario Moving Toronto and Peel Region into Stage 2: Effective June 24th